New and interesting books...

 Visit our Amazon Store to purchase these and to see many other new and interesting books about Korea.

 - Korean American Pioneer Avatars: The Willow Airmen - by Edward T. Chang and Woo Sung Han

 - Korean American Pioneer Aviators: The Willows Airmen is the untold story of the brave Korean men who took to the skies more than twenty years before the Tuskegee Airmen fought in World War II.
 The tale of the Willows Aviation School connects Korean, American, and Korean American aviation history.
 The book also correctly identifies the first Korean aviator and ties the origin of the Korean Air Force to the Korean American community who started the Willows Aviation School in 1920.

-- Learning to Love Kimchi: Letters Home from a Peace Crops Volunteer - by Carol McGregor Cissel
+- Learning to Love Kimchi: Letters Home from a Peace Corps Volunteer - by Carol McGregor Cissel

 - A young woman, fresh out of college, sets off on an adventure of a lifetime, 7,000 miles from home.
 What could possibly go wrong?
 Learning to Love Kimchi: Letters Home from a Peace Corps Volunteer is a memoir of her coming of age as a Peace Corps Volunteer in South Korea in the mid-70s.
 During the course of her two-year adventure, she learns to accept, persevere, and finally thrive, as she slowly learns to love kimchi.

 - Korean History in Maps: From Prehistory to the Twenty-First Century - Lee Injae, Owen Miller, Park Jinhoon, Yi Hyun-Hae